 All HTTP-traffic to Cobalt runs over an SSL-encrypted connection and we only accept traffic on port 443.
 The status of our SSL configuration can be found here.

 During a user agent’s (typically a web browser) first site visit, Cobalt sends a Strict Transport Security Header (HSTS) to the user agent that ensures that all future requests should be made via HTTPS even if a link to Cobalt is specified as HTTP.
-Additionally, current versions of Google Chrome and Firefox hardwire the site to HSTS, guaranteeing that requests are never – not even the very first – made over a non-encrypted connection.
+Additionally, we use HSTS preload, guaranteeing that requests are never – not even the very first – made over a non-encrypted connection.
 Cookies are also set with a secure flag.

 Hosting and Database Storage